jeffreycwitt/hn202/docs/class-4.md

 > "the first step toward humility is unhesitating obedience" (BSB c.
 5).

+> "Hate your own will.
+OBey the abbot's commands in all circumstances..."
+(BSB, p.
+18)

 The secluded monastery and the rule of the abbot seems to be the place where he thinks this is best accomplished.

+> "These, then, are the tools [i.e. the humbling commands described above] of the spiritual craft"

-> "The workshop where we diligently work at all these tasks is the enclosure of the monastery, in the stability of the community".
+> "The workshop [i.e. the monastery] where we diligently work at all these tasks is the enclosure of the monastery, in the **stability** of the community".
 (BSB, p.
 18)

 The mention of "stability" seems important given the political instability that would have been raging through Europe at this time.

 </div>

 </div>